By: Vicki Parnell

 There can be a big disconnect between what a clinician or educator recommends, and what parents are ready to agree to.
 This disconnect can be very stressful for parents, for a number of reasons.

 All parents want their children to have every opportunity their peers have, and many parents of “differently wired” kids just want our children to be included, to be treated the same as their peers.
-Even after their child’s differences and unique needs are identified, and extra support is offered, a parent’s priority may be for the child to have as normal a life as possible.
+Even after identifying their child’s differences and unique needs, and extra support is offered, a parent’s priority may be for as normal a life as possible for the child.
 Many parents worry about the potential stigma and reduced opportunities that may come with labelling a child, so they might avoid pursuing assessment or diagnosis.